gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

         Then click **Done**.
     5. Click **Commands** tab, add commands for "lighton", "lightoff", "fanon", and "fanoff".
 Then click **Done**.
     6. Click **Device Explorer** on the sidebar menu, select the template you created.
 Then add a **Real Device**
-    7. Once you have created your real device click the **Connect** button in the top right-hand corner of the screen to reveal the device credentials that you will need for the next step.
+    7. When you have created your real device click the **Connect** button in the top right-hand corner of the screen to display the device credentials.
+You will need these credentials for the next step.

           ![Device Connection](docs/iot-central-device-connection.jpg)